coolboy19521/AZE44/models/README.md

+>[!IMPORTANT]
+>This README file includes some gifs, which could be best viewed through the GitHub itself.

 # 1. The  Chassis and General Design

 We have a 2-platform design in our robot, which we preferred to be able to modify or repair the robot easily during our test and potentially the competition.